Disease Guide ·Luxating Patella ·2026

 Congenital vs Hereditary Exclusions

-Some budget policies exclude congenital and hereditary conditions — luxating patella in purebred cats often falls into this category.
-Premium plans typically cover hereditary conditions.
-If you have a Devon Rex, Abyssinian, or other predisposed breed, make sure your policy explicitly covers hereditary orthopedic conditions.
+Budget policies often exclude congenital and hereditary conditions.
+Premium plans cover them.
+For Devon Rex, Abyssinian, or predisposed breeds, verify your policy covers hereditary orthopedic conditions.

 🇺🇸 US Pet Insurance Guide